-Option -cpp-extra-args can be used to add arguments to the default pre-processing command, typically via the inclusion of defines (-D switches) and header directories (-I switches), as in -cpp-extra-args="-DDEBUG -DARCH=ia32 -I./headers".
+Option -cpp-extra-args can be used to add arguments to the default preprocessing command, typically via the inclusion of defines (-D switches) and header directories (-I switches), as in -cpp-extra-args="-DDEBUG -DARCH=ia32 -I./headers".
 You can also add arguments on a per-file basis, using option -cpp-extra-args-per-file.

-If you need to, you can also replace the pre-processing command entirely with option -cpp-command.
+If you need to, you can also replace the preprocessing command entirely with option -cpp-command.
 Placeholders (see below) can be used for advanced commands.
-If no placeholders are used, the pre-processor is invoked in the following way.
+If no placeholders are used, the preprocessor is invoked in the following way.

 '''

-<cmd> <args> -o <output file> <input file>
+<cmd> <args> <input file> -o <output file>

 '''

-In this command, <output file> is chosen by Frama-C while <input file> is one of the filenames provided by the user.
+In this command, <output file> is a temporary filename chosen by Frama-C while <input file> is one of the filenames provided by the user.